 Teachers usually view students through one of two lenses: a fixed mindset or a growth mindset.
 Educators with a fixed mindset assume that a student’s intelligence, personality, and creativity cannot change.
 Any successes or failures their students reach are a result of who they are rather than what they do.
 A growth mindset, on the other hand, allows teachers to view failure as a learning opportunity and bridge to success later on.
 These educators believe that their student’s academic ability can change and develop over time and that their intelligence is more than just their grades.

-Studies have found that using a growth mindset for students in your class can help induce academic gains in struggling readers, particularly those from low-income families.
+Studies have found that using a growth mindset for students in your class can help induce academic gains in struggling readers, particularly those from under-resourced families.
 Try to view every child in your class as capable of success not in spite of, but because of their failures.
 While working with struggling students, celebrate their strengths and teach them that even if they struggle with reading now, they have the capacity for strong reading skills.

 How to Help Struggling Readers Develop Reading Fluency